bitst0rm-pub/Formatter/README.md

 - Text-to-Image:

-  Third-party plugins often rely on a headless browser to generate images, making the process time-consuming.
+  Third-party plugins often rely on a headless browser to render images, making the process time-consuming.
 Consequently:

   - `"recursive_folder_format"` will not be implemented or is disabled.
   - `"new_file_on_format"` will not be implemented or is disabled.